Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 Name the virtual machine and select password instead of SSH public key.
 ![Creating The 2nd Virtual Machine 2](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/f6073b02-9051-4b7c-8239-d51e6389e833)

-Create a Username and password and select review+create after the virtual machine passes the validation.
+Create a username and password and select review+create after the virtual machine passes the validation.
 Check select create to complete the virtual machine's creation.

 Now there should be two virtual machines within the same resource group.
 One running Windows 10 and one running Ubuntu also know as Linux.